Keiwen/Trackerstone/README.md

 - charts on rank progress, deck winrates
 - set notes on deck types
 - import deck types from server
-- arena tracker (and gold refund)
+- arena/duel tracker (and gold refund)
 - card pack opening stats

 Next steps:
-- Redesign main page to go on first app release
+- ...

 ## Mobile app
 Trackerstone is a Progressive Web Application, meaning that it's designed to work both on web browser and mobile app.

 With your mobile device, go on <a target="_blank" href="https://keiwen.github.io/Trackerstone/">Trackerstone page</a>, then:

-1) You have a smart browser, it will ask you by itself if you want to add Trackerstone.
+- You have a smart browser, it will ask you by itself if you want to add Trackerstone.

-2) Basic way: open the menu and select "add to home screen".
+- Or basic way: open the menu and select "add to home screen".

 Now you can just click on the Trackerstone icon on your device to open a fullscreen application!

 Mobile app orientation is landscape defined, as you should use Hearthstone game landscape as well.

+Note: according to your phone configuration, switching on app may reload Hearthstone game.

 ## Card background
 Deck type and deck now have a card illustration on their background.
 These illustrations are coming form <a target="_blank" href="https://github.com/HearthSim/hsdata">HS Data project</a>.
-You can change this illustrations by selecting the desired card name when editing deck type or deck
+You can change this illustrations by selecting the desired card name when editing deck type or deck.

-Note that this feature may be disabled if project API is not up to date.

 ## Build Setup